jamesyang124/play-with-category-theory/chapter1.md

 `(f.g)(x) == f(g(x))`

-It can also be visualize as:
+It can also be visualized as:

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ef/Commutative_diagram_for_morphism.svg/200px-Commutative_diagram_for_morphism.svg.png)

-So When we talk about the